mend/renovate-ce-ee/docs/configure-renovate-bitbucket-server.md

 - Helm charts (Renovate CE / Renovate EE)

 Edit the docker files / helm chart values to provide the required environment variables.
-Refer to [LINK] for a full list of Renovate CE/EE server variables.
+Refer to [Available Configurations section](#available_config) for a full list of Renovate CE/EE server variables.

 You will need the following information to proceed.